MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/1-display-a-map/readme.md

     onAdd: function () { return floorSelectorElement; },
     onRemove: function () { floorSelectorElement.parentNode.removeChild(floorSelectorElement); },
 }, 'top-right'); // Position the control in the top-right corner

+/** Handle Location Clicks on Map **/

+// Handle Location Clicks on Map function handleLocationClick(location) {
+    if (location && location.id) {
+        mapsIndoorsInstance.goTo(location); // Center the map on the clicked location }
+}

+// Add an event listener to the MapsIndoors instance for click events on locations mapsIndoorsInstance.on('click', handleLocationClick);
 ```

 **Explanation of script.js updates:**